What You Need to Know About The Horse Gestation Period

-If spring is here, that means mares all over the world are giving birth to their foals (foaling).
+If spring is here, that means mares all over the world are giving birth to their foals.
+This process is also called foaling.
 Horse gestation can differ greatly in comparison to some of the other animals we work with in veterinary medicine.
-Whether a horse is naturally bred or artificially inseminated, it’s important to understand the horse gestation period.
+Whether a horse is naturally bred or artificially inseminated, it’s important to understand the horse’s gestation period.

 - Horses typically breed in summer, resulting in a spring birth.

-- It is recommended to follow this general rule with artificial insemination as well.
+- It is recommended to follow this general rule with Artificial Insemination (AI) as well.

-- A mare can produce 1 healthy foal a year.
+- A mare can produce one healthy foal a year.

-- Twin pregnancies are possible in equine pregnancies, but almost always result in loss of one or both embryos.
+- Twin pregnancies are possible in equine cases, but almost always result in the loss of one or both embryos.

-- Pregnancy can be confirmed by ultrasound at 2 weeks.
+- Pregnancy can be confirmed by ultrasound as early as two weeks.

-- Veterinarians can manually begin to feel changes in the uterus at about 6 weeks.
+- Veterinarians can manually begin to feel changes in the uterus at about six weeks.

-- Pregnancy can be confirmed by urine and blood at around 3 months.
+- Pregnancy can be confirmed by urine and blood at around three months.

-- During the first 100 days of pregnancy will a mares appetite begin to increase, and mood changes might occur.
+- During the first 100 days of pregnancy, a mares appetite begins to increase, and mood changes might occur.

-- It is recommended to test for pregnancy at the 3 month mark, due to high risk of a loss of pregnancy during this first time period.
+- It is recommended to test for pregnancy at the three-month mark, due to the high risk of a loss of a pregnancy during this first trimester.

-- A foal starts to look like a small horse at around 3 months in the womb.
+- A foal starts to look like a small horse at around three months in the womb.

-- A mare will begin to look pregnant at 6 months.
+- A mare will begin to look pregnant at six months.

 - When day 315 comes around, a mare may begin to show signs of foaling.
 At this time an owner should be getting prepared for foaling.